The New Console War?

 As I’m sure you know, the next console generation is just around the corner (November) and we can’t be more excited.
 However, it has been anything but a simple process to pre-order from either Microsoft (Xbox Series X) or Sony (PlayStation 5).
 Along with this, we have been inundated with questions about the next-gen hardware around what to buy, the differences, price tags, versions of consoles, etc. So we have taken a number of those questions and highlighted them below so that we might help people out with the coming launches.

 Now more than ever we firmly believe that the gap between choosing what console (no matter what fence you are on) is closer than ever before.
-We host over 1,500 kids a month across our multi-platform services (Gaming Party Van) ranging from 6-12 years old predominately.
-We have seen a growing trend with that age group that it doesn’t really matter the console their playing on, it all matters about the games, games, games.
+We host over 1,500 kids a month across our multi-platform services (Gaming Party Van) ranging from 6-to 12 years old predominately.
+We have seen a growing trend with that age group that it doesn’t really matter the console they’re playing on, it all matters about the games, games, games.
 In the past, you might have someone coming in wanting the PlayStation over the Xbox or the Nintendo Switch and likewise the other way around.
 Now it’s very rare that we get that request.
-Kids just want to play the games, if its console exclusive then that’s the console they’ll go for, if it’s across all consoles, then they’ll choose whichever console is free (Fortnite).
+Kids just want to play the games, if it’s console exclusive then that’s the console they’ll go for, if it’s across all consoles, then they’ll choose whichever console is free (Fortnite).
 This leaves the choice of buying new hardware a little different and on your side maybe a little more research than before.
 You want to make sure that the games your kids are into playing are available on the new console you buy.
-There’s not many, to be honest as the leaders like Fortnite, Minecraft, Fifa, and others are multi-platform but then again you have Spiderman & Fall Guys which are PlayStation exclusives, and Roblox, etc. are on Xbox.
+There are not many, to be honest as the leaders like Fortnite, Minecraft, Fifa, and others are multi-platform but then again you have Spiderman & Fall Guys which are PlayStation exclusives, and Roblox, etc. are on Xbox.